Solvik/netbox-agent/README.md

 # Features

 * Create servers, chassis and blade through standard tools (`dmidecode`)
-* Create physical network interfaces with IPs
+* Create physical, bonding and vlan network interfaces with IPs
 * Generic ability to guess datacenters and rack location through drivers (`cmd` and `file` and custom ones)
 * Update existing `Device` and `Interfaces`
 * Handle blade moving (new slot, new chassis)

 # Known limitations

 * The project is only compatible with Linux.
 Since it uses `ethtool` and parses `/sys/` directory, it's not compatible with *BSD distributions.
 * Netbox `>=2.6.0,<=2.6.2` has a caching problem ; if the cache lifetime is too high, the script can get stale data after modification.
+We advise to set `CACHE_TIME` to `0`.

 # Configuration